Ulster cybercop and the online cafe that keeps kids safe

 The Ulsterman who heads the UK police organisation which tackles child sex abuse has launched a new Cybercafe website to protect children from online predators.

-www.thinkuknow.co.uk/cybercafe - uses state of the art technology to create a site where children between the ages of eight and 11 will meet a character called Gryff and his friends while learning about different aspects of online safety.
+The website - www.thinkuknow.co.uk/cybercafe - uses state of the art technology to create a site where children between the ages of eight and 11 will meet a character called Gryff and his friends while learning about different aspects of online safety.

 It is the first time that children as young as eight have been the focus of an online safety programme.